 The whole purpose of precision agriculture is to apply smart agricultural management to achieve the best output at a minimal cost.

-Are Telcos ready to unlock the 5g potential?
+Are Telcos Ready to Unlock the 5G Potential?

-One thing is sure.
 There are significant challenges Telcos must overcome in 5G deployment.

 One of these challenges is security, but with the right standards, the industry will overcome that.